 My favorite moment in summer is when I don’t know the weekday or the date.
 It’s like being in a vortex where time doesn’t exist.
 I finish chapters, start movies, and drive around the block until a favorite song finishes.
 We eat dinner whenever.
 The kids sleep when they’re tired.
 They wake when they aren’t.
 We watch beautiful sunsets from our balcony and listen to the drumming of the tree frogs.
 Summer Annie savors what she enjoys in life without the pressure of time.

 Among the many nuisances of life, pairing socks is near the top of my list.
-Summer Annie has a strict “no socks” rule.
+Summer Annie has a strict “no socks” rule — except for fuzzy socks, of course.
 Unless we’re on a hike out of the city, flip flops lead the way.
 My whole look simplifies.
 Makeup is an afterthought.
 Messy buns are even messier.
 I lose the belts and the bold jackets and throw on the same handful of sundresses or shorts.
 Summer Annie doesn’t impress.

 Saying, “No, thank you.”